raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 895 (late Autumn)

-The Vikings gave up their raids on English towns and returned to East Anglia and Northumbria.
-Wessex was finally at peace.
+The Vikings gave up their raids on Wessex and Mercia and returned to East Anglia and Northumbria.

 899 (26th October)